Views: 0 Author: Site Editor Publish Time: 2011-11-15 Origin: Site

 Several common causes of carbon deposits are:

-3. Serious air leakage.
+3. Severe air leakage.